Aakash Repeater Courses

 Significance of Mitosis:

-Mitosis facilitates the development of single-cell zygote into a full-grown organism.
-It helps growth of an organism.
-It helps repair worn out or damaged tissues.
+Mitosis facilitates the development of a single-cell zygote into a full-grown organism.
+It helps the growth of an organism.
+It helps repair worn-out or damaged tissues.
 It helps vegetative propagation in flowering plants.
 It helps regeneration in some animals.

 Significance of Meiosis: